python/cpython/Include/README.rst

 *must* be returned.
 The API in ``Include/`` should not expose or leak implementation details.

-Please start a public discussion before adding new C API to ``Include/``.
+Please start a public discussion before adding new functions or macros to the Limited API.

 Functions or macros with a ``_Py`` prefix do not belong in ``Include/``.